manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 ## **2. ROS General Concepts**

 Let’s look at the **ROS system from a very high level view**:
+- First of all we structure a large program into small pieces of code.
+These pieces of code are called **"nodes"**.

-- ROS starts with the **ROS Master**.
-The Master allows all other ROS pieces of software **(Nodes) to find and talk to each other**.
+- ROS starts with the **ROS Master** node.
+The Master allows all other ROS **Nodes to find and talk to each other**.
 We can simply tell Node 1 to send messages to Node 2.

 ![](./Images/2_Tutorial/01_ros_nodes.png)